eskblog/kindle-notes/README.md

 # kindle-notes

 This is a GUI application that extracts your notes and highlights from your kindle.

-Amazon doesn't let you do this unless you got the book or document through certain official channels, like a library or Amazon.com.
+(Amazon only lets you do it for some books, but not for pdfs and files you download manually.)

 ![The app as of May 3, 2020](screenshot.png)